-10.5.1 Where the Head (or, if the concern relates to the Head, the Chair of Governors) considers the concerns raised potentially meet the harm threshold, the Head (or if the concern relates to the Head, the Chair of Governors) will make a report to the LADO before further action is taken.
-The Head (or if the concern relates to the Head, the Chair of governors) may also seek advice from the LADO as appropriate.
+Where the Headmaster (or, if the concern relates to the Headmaster, the Chair of Governors) considers the concerns raised potentially meet the harm threshold, the Headmaster (or if the concern relates to the Headmaster, the Chair of Governors) will make a report to the LADO before further action is taken.
+The Headmaster (or if the concern relates to the Head, the Chair of governors) may also seek advice from the LADO as appropriate.
 Where a LADO referral is appropriate, this will be made within one working day of the allegation being reported in accordance with this policy.

-10.6 Responding to an allegation that may meet the harm threshold
+Responding to an allegation that may meet the harm threshold

-10.6.1 Where an allegation is made that may meet the harm threshold, the School will take advice from and co-operate with the LADO, the police, and any other external body that may be involved in the response to the allegation.
+Where an allegation is made that may meet the harm threshold, the School will take advice from and co-operate with the LADO, the police, and any other external body that may be involved in the response to the allegation.
 The School will follow its internal procedures in order to investigate and respond to the allegation when it is appropriate to do so and will keep the LADO informed of the action it is taking.

-10.7 Case Manager
+Case Manager

-- 10.7.1 Where an investigation is necessary into an allegation of conduct that may meet the harm threshold, a 'Case Manager' will be appointed by the School to lead the investigation.
-The Case Manager will either be the Head or a person with appropriate authority appointed by the Head.
-Where the Head is the subject of an allegation, the Case Manager will either be the Chair of Governors or Nominated Safeguarding Governor. - 10.8 The School will also reflect on reported concerns in order to identify any patterns of concerning, problematic or inappropriate behaviour which may indicate an unacceptable culture, or any weaknesses in the school's safeguarding systems which may require additional training or modified policies.
+Where an investigation is necessary into an allegation of conduct that may meet the harm threshold, a 'Case Manager' will be appointed by the School to lead the investigation.
+The Case Manager will either be the Headmaster or a person with appropriate authority appointed by the Headmaster.
+Where the Headmaster is the subject of an allegation, the Case Manager will either be the Chair of Governors.

+The School will also reflect on reported concerns in order to identify any patterns of concerning, problematic or inappropriate behaviour which may indicate an unacceptable culture, or any weaknesses in The School's safeguarding systems which may require additional training or modified policies.
 Where a pattern is identified, the School will decide on a course of action, either through its disciplinary procedures, or, where the pattern moved from a concern to meeting the harm threshold, it will follow the above procedure and refer the matter to the DO.
 The rationale for all decisions and actions will be recorded.
 The School will consider if any wider cultural issues in school enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.

-11 Disclosure of information about concerns and allegations
+Disclosure of information about concerns and allegations

-11.1 Informing the individual of a concern
+Informing the individual of a concern

-11.1.1 The School will in most cases inform the individual concerned about any low-level concern that is raised about them.
+The School will in most cases inform the individual concerned about any lowlevel concern that is raised about them.

-11.2 Informing the individual of an allegation where appropriate
+Informing the individual of an allegation where appropriate

-11.2.1 The Case Manager will consult with the LADO in order to agree if and when it is appropriate to inform the individual of the allegation.
+The Case Manager will consult with the LADO in order to agree if and when it is appropriate to inform the individual of the allegation.

-11.3 Communication and support for the individual subject to an allegation
+Communication and support for the individual subject to an allegation

-11.3.1 If and when it is appropriate to inform the individual of the allegation against them, the Case manager will also offer appropriate pastoral support and will keep the individual informed of the timescales for the investigation under this procedure the factors which may affect it.
+If and when it is appropriate to inform the individual of the allegation against them, the Case manager will also offer appropriate pastoral support and will keep the individual informed of the timescales for the investigation under this procedure the factors which may affect it.
 In all cases, the investigation will be concluded as soon as reasonably practicable.

-11.4 Informing the child's parents / carers where appropriate
+Informing the child's parents / carers where appropriate